Given a position vs. time graph that shows a straight line with a... | Study Prep in Pearson+

 1

-A constant positive slope on the position vs. time graph implies that the velocity is constant and positive throughout the time interval.

-On a velocity vs. time graph, a constant velocity is represented by a horizontal line because the velocity does not change with time.
+Translate this understanding to the velocity vs. time graph: constant positive velocity means the velocity graph is a horizontal line above the time axis (positive velocity values) with no slope.

-Because the velocity is positive, this horizontal line will be above the time axis (which represents zero velocity), indicating a constant positive velocity.
+Eliminate options that show velocity changing over time (sloping or curved lines) or negative velocity (lines below the time axis), confirming that the correct velocity vs. time graph is a horizontal line above the time axis.

 Watch next